 With this increase in ride-sharing services, there have also been an increase in the number of ride-sharing related accidents.
 In these types of cases, it may be best to work with a knowledgeable attorney who could help you identify the at-fault party.
 Schedule a consultation with a St. Louis County Uber/Taxi lawyer to begin reviewing the circumstances of your case.

 What is a Common Carrier?

 As defined by St. Louis County and Missouri law, common carriers are modes of transportation that are more public in nature.
-This include forms of transportations such as buses, Metrolink, taxis, Uber, Lyft, airport shuttles, and any other type of transportation open to the general public.
+This includes forms of transportations such as buses, Metrolink, taxis, Uber, Lyft, airport shuttles, and any other type of transportation open to the general public.

 Common carrier laws raise the standard of care for the drivers of the vehicle.
 This means that as a plaintiff, they may have to prove less than if the crash involved a vehicle that was a non-common carrier.

 A car crash involving an Uber or a Lyft driver or taxi driver is significantly different than that involving a private individual.
 For instance, A taxi driver or Lyft or Uber driver’s status as a common carrier significantly affect a car crash case because the standard of care is higher.
 This means that they have less to prove as a plaintiff, making liability far easier to prove.
 Another aspect worth considering is regarding how insurance claims are handled.
 During an Uber or Lyft crash, most insurance claims will go through the company and the driver itself.
 For private individuals, the insurance claim is handled through that driver’s insurance company.
 Another aspect that is different is that the standard of care is higher for common carriers which Uber, Lyft, and taxi drivers fall under.